 Welcome!
 I am an assistant professor of political science at the University of California, Berkeley.

-I was postdoctoral scholar at the Institute on Global Conflict and Cooperation (IGCC) at the University of California, San Diego (2012-2013), and a predoctoral fellow at the Center for International Security and Cooperation (CISAC) (2010-2012).
+I was a W. Glenn Campbell and Rita Ricardo-Campbell National Fellow and the Arch W. Shaw National Fellow at the Hoover Institution at Stanford University (2015-2016), a postdoctoral scholar at the Institute on Global Conflict and Cooperation (IGCC) at the University of California, San Diego (2012-2013), and a predoctoral fellow at the Center for International Security and Cooperation (CISAC) (2010-2012).
 I received my Ph.D. in political science from Stanford University in September 2012.
-Before coming to Stanford, I was employed by the RAND Corporation as a research assistant and a summer associate primarily on counterterrorism projects.
+Before coming to Stanford, I was employed by the RAND Corporation.
 I received an undergraduate degree magna cum laude in Social Studies from Harvard University, while working with the Belfer Center’s Managing the Atom Project and with the Los Alamos National Laboratory.
 I was born and raised in New Mexico, so I never turn down spicy food or pass up a good soccer game.